Qazeer/InfoSec-Notes/L7/445_SMB/2-Methodology.md

 share folders and files between computers.

-Sensible information can be stored in shares accessible to unauthenticated users (NULL session or GUEST).
+Sensible information can be stored in shares accessible to unauthenticated users (NULL or GUEST session).

 The SMB protocol has also been vulnerable to critical vulnerabilities, such as MS17-010, allowing for privileged system command execution.

 ### Network scan

-Nmap and nbtscan can be used to scan the network for SMB services and exposed
+`nmap` and `nbtscan` can be used to scan the network for SMB services and exposed
 shares:

 ```